 All permanent and temporary public art projects are supported by a one percent for art ordinance whereby one percent of the cost of certain items in the Capital Improvement Budget is dedicated to the public art program annually.

-The RAC has been awarded two recent grants from the National Endowment for the Arts.
+The RAC has been awarded three grants from the National Endowment for the Arts.
 A conservation grant to complete an assessment of the entire public art collection was received in 2010.
-An “Our Town Grant,” received in 2012, was used to start the Parks and Arts Program.
+An “Our Town Grant,” received in 2012, was used to present the Parks and Arts Program.
 Designed to take the arts into neighborhoods, the City won a National Council of Mayors Livability Award for the Parks and Arts Program in 2014.
 In 2014 Parks and Arts was funded by a grant from the Foundation for Roanoke Valley.
+In 2018 the RAC received a “Challenge America Grant” to work with the community to develop plans to place public art under the Memorial Avenue Bridge.

 In 2014 the Roanoke Arts Commission received the inaugural Harriett Stokes Award presented at the Perry F. Kendig Awards for Outstanding Support of Arts and Culture.
 The award is presented annually by Roanoke College and Hollins University.